Colonel Tom Parker: Elvis returns (1960–1965)

-For Presley's return in March 1960, Parker had arranged for a train to take him from Washington, D.C., to Memphis, with stops along the way for fans to see their idol in person.
-If Parker had had any doubts about his return, they were soon gone when he witnessed the turnout along the route.
+For Presley's return in March 1960, Parker arranged for a train to take him from Washington, D.C., to Memphis, with stops so that fans could see their idol in person.
+If Parker was still worried about Presley's having lost his fame, he was disabused of this notion when he witnessed the turnout along the route.

-Frank Sinatra, who had declared Presley a rock and roll disgrace in the 1950s, was keen to have him appear on his show.
+Frank Sinatra, who had declared Presley a rock and roll disgrace in the 1950s, had since become keen to have him appear on The Frank Sinatra Show.
 Parker, not one to forget harsh criticism, stated that the fee would be $125,000 for two songs, a total of eight minutes on screen; Sinatra himself was receiving a lower sum for the whole show, but he agreed.
-The show, titled "Welcome Home, Elvis", was Presley's first national television appearance since The Ed Sullivan Show in January 1957.
+The show, "Welcome Home, Elvis", was Presley's first national television appearance since The Ed Sullivan Show in January 1957.

 After the Sinatra special, Parker decided that Presley's future lay in Hollywood.
-He envisioned him as an entertainment machine, pumping out three films and soundtracks a year, until the end of the decade.
+He envisioned Presley as an entertainment machine on becoming a film actor, pumping out three feature films and soundtracks a year until the decade's end.
 He allowed him to perform three live shows in 1961, all charity events, two in Memphis and one in Hawaii.
-After that, until 1968, Presley gave no live performances, and had very little contact with his fans.
-Parker signed long-term contracts with the film studios, possibly to guarantee work and income for both him and Presley.
-This was, with hindsight, a mistake on his part; if he had negotiated each deal separately based on the profits of the previous film, he could have received more money.
-Throughout the 1960s Parker would continually renegotiate Presley's film contracts, often paying little attention to the scripts or the concerns of his client.
+After that, Presley gave no live performances until 1968 and had minimal contact with his fans.
+Parker signed long-term contracts with the Hollywood film studios, possibly to guarantee work and income for both him and Presley.
+This was, in hindsight, a mistake on his part; if he had negotiated each deal separately based on the profits of the previous film, he could have received more money.
+Throughout the 1960s, Parker continually renegotiated Presley's film contracts, often paying little attention to his client's scripts or concerns.
 These deals were sometimes so harsh on the studios that it led producer Hal Wallis to state: "I'd rather try and close a deal with the Devil."

 Presley had to do no more than provide RCA Victor with three albums a year, and his film soundtracks did that for him.
-With no touring or public appearances to be made, Parker was able to keep costs to a minimum.
-For the first few years Presley's films were somewhat successful, his albums topped the charts, and any singles that were released were mostly hits.
-But as time went on, as the Beatles began their dominance of the music charts and the worldwide phenomenon known as Beatlemania began, Presley became less significant.
-His films still made money and his albums still sold well, but the profits were falling.
+With no concert touring or public appearances to be made, Parker was able to keep costs to a minimum.
+For the first few years, Presley's films were somewhat successful, his albums topped the charts, and any singles released were mainly hits.
+But as time went on, Presley became less significant as the Beatles began to dominate the music charts, and the worldwide phenomenon known as Beatlemania began.
+Presley's films still made money, and his albums still sold well, but the profits were falling.
 This led Parker to insist that films be made cheaply, on a strict schedule, and with as little hassle as possible.